ErAgOn-AmAnSiRoHi/Advent-of-Code-2021/Day2/README.md

  ```down 8``` adds ``8`` to your depth, resulting in a value of ``10``.
  ```forward 2``` adds ``2`` to your horizontal position, a total of ``15``.

-After following these instructions, you would have a horizontal position of 15 and a depth of 10.
-(Multiplying these together produces 150.)
+After following these instructions, you would have a horizontal position of ``15`` and a depth of ``10``.
+(Multiplying these together produces ``150.``)

-Calculate the horizontal position and depth you would have after following the planned course.
-What do you get if you multiply your final horizontal position by your final depth?
+Calculate the horizontal position and depth you would have after following the planned course. **What do you get if you multiply your final horizontal position by your final depth?**

-Your puzzle answer was 1762050.

 ### --- Part Two ---
 Based on your calculations, the planned course doesn't seem to make any sense.
 You find the submarine manual and discover that the process is actually slightly more complicated.